Paranapiacaba: History

 Vila de Paranapiacaba was established during the middle of the 19th century; it was designed according to the prison model style developed by Jeremy Bentham.
 It was founded by the British-owned São Paulo Railway Company.
 The construction of this zig-zag railway line in the hilly local terrain was considered a feat by the British engineers and workers at the time.
 The town was built when the company built the railway line to export coffee beans from the area through the port of Santos.
 The village prospered for 30 years, until automated machinery replaced the funicular, which was labor-intensive.
 The village's population suddenly declined and many of its buildings were abandoned.
 At one time, there were 4,000 workers, most of them British citizens.
-The last steam train in Paranapiacaba was deactivated for labor work in 1982.
+The last steam train in Paranapiacaba was deactivated in 1982.